 AI and machine learning development are fast-progressing, and there’s no shortage of their innovative applications in business.
 Some prominent examples include image classifiers, social media sentiment analytics, chatbots, predictive engines, or personalized recommendations (look here for more examples).
 To implement these tools and functionalities, data scientists, programmers and DevOps use a combination of programming languages, Python included.

+So, is Python the best language for machine learning?
 For years, Python has been the language of choice for ML implementations.
 It provides a comprehensive library of packages with in-built functions that facilitate data analysis and processing, cleansing, modeling, visualization, and so on.
 These include TensorFlow, Keras, and Theano, all of which make it easy to implement various machine learning features.
 Many developers consider Python the preferred language for ML projects also because of its capability of interacting with other languages and platforms, and robust data handling capacity.

 From a business standpoint, Python is used for machine learning projects for several reasons.
 First of all, it’s highly productive thanks to its design and has a ton of ready to use packages, which positively impacts the speed of implementation.
 Secondly, Python has a large community of developers and supporters.
 It’s estimated that there are more than 8 million Python coders around the world.
 This makes it easier to find people with the right skills to launch the project quickly.
 The extensive community support also enables daily code enhancements and regular creation of new libraries and packages that further accelerate the pace of development.